Is Seafood Boil Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Low mercury seafood like shrimp, crawfish, crab, and clams - these are the safest choices for seafood boils
+- • Low mercury seafood like shrimp, crawfish, crab, and clams - all common in traditional boils

-- • Seasoning blends graded A or B+ like Zatarain's Crawfish Boil or Louisiana Style options
+- • A grade seasoning blends like Zatarain's Crawfish, Shrimp and Crab Boil or Louisiana Style Crawfish Boil

 ✗ What to Avoid

-- • Raw or undercooked seafood - all shellfish must be fully cooked with shells opened
+- • Raw or undercooked shellfish - all seafood must be fully cooked through

 - • Seafood that has been sitting at room temperature for more than 2 hours

-- • Seasoning blends containing polysorbate 80 if you prefer to minimize food additive exposure
+- • Seasoning blends containing polysorbate 80 if you prefer to minimize food additives

 Most Common Ingredients in Seafood Boil Products